PurdueAF/purdue-af/docs/source/doc-dask.rst

 -------------------

 Local cluster can be used to parallelize the analysis code over the local CPU cores.
-In most cases, the best scaling is achieved when the number of Dask workers doesn't exceed the number of CPU cores selected at session creation.
+The number of workers that you can create is limited to number of CPU cores selected during session creation (up to **64 workers**).

 .. admonition:: LocalCluster setup
    :class: toggle